106. Inside the Trump-Putin Meeting: What Went Wrong?

 I think that's true.

-And the thing that she kept saying is that, listen, be wary of a ceasefire arrangement and any kind of agreement, because President Putin won't stick to it anyway.
+I also spoke to Evelyn Farkas who was the head of the Russia desk under the DoD during the Biden administration and she the thing that she kept saying is that listen be wary of a ceasefire arrangement and any kind of agreement because President Putin won't stick to it anyway.

 And Donald Trump is not prepared enough in this meeting to go into the real nitty-gritty and the details.
+And I think we've seen that in the way this meeting panned out.

+Vladimir Putin went into this meeting prepared.
 The American team, because they had thrown this together so fast, okay, so they got the visuals of the B-2 bombers.

 That's visuals.

-What they didn't have was enough of the detail and the preparation beforehand to be able to say, okay, we got to an agreement that is satisfactory for all the parties, that gets us to the next meeting, which is what President Trump said he wanted with Vela Zelensky, and we've done the hard work beforehand.
+What they didn't have was enough of the detail and the preparation beforehand to be able to say, okay, we got to an agreement that is satisfactory for all the parties, that gets us to the next meeting, which is what President Trump said he wanted with Velazelensky, and we've done the hard work beforehand.

+I guess that's when he realized there wasn't a deal to be had.
 Anyway, I think he went to it thinking that his incredible skills as a negotiator were going to make this the art of the deal.

 And

+I agree with Senator Murphy in this case.
 America comes out of this with a weakened position, not a stronger position.

 So